-Evaluation Indicators of compliance and performance 0 Ε How it is achieved Comments 5.1.1 The organisation has identified and documented the relevant internal and external interfaces and the critical nature of such interfaces.
+Evaluation Indicators s of compliance and performance Ρ S 0 Ε How it is achieved Comments 5.1.1 The organisation has identified and documented the relevant internal and external interfaces and the critical nature of such interfaces.

+Guidance

+What to look for

-- Review how interfaces have been documented.
-It may be included in a system description - Evidence that: - o Safety critical issues, areas, and associated hazards are identified - o Safety occurrences are being reported and addressed - o Risk control actions are applied and regularly reviewed - o Interfaces are reviewed periodically. - Training and safety promotion sessions are organised with relevant external organisations - External organisations participate in SMS activities and share safety information - Check the identified interfaces (e.g., interfaces with aerodromes, airlines, Air Traffic Control [ATC], training organisations, contracted organisations, and the State).
+Review how interfaces have been documented.
+It may be included in a system description Evidence that: Safety critical issues, areas, and associated hazards are identified Safety occurrences are being reported and addressed Risk control actions are applied and regularly reviewed Interfaces are reviewed periodically.
+Training and safety promotion sessions are organised with relevant external organisations External organisations participate in SMS activities and share safety information Check the identified interfaces (e.g., interfaces with aerodromes, airlines, Air Traffic Control [ATC], training organisations, contracted organisations, and the State).

-Present Suitable Operating Effective The organisation has identified and All relevant interfaces are addressed.
-The organisation is managing the The organisation has a good understanding of documented the relevant internal and The way the interfaces are managed is interfaces through hazard identification interface management and there is evidence that external interfaces and the critical appropriate to the criticality in terms of and risk management. interface risks are being identified and acted nature of such interfaces. safety.
-There is an assurance activity to assess upon.
-The means for communicating safety risk mitigations being delivered by Interfacing organisations are sharing safety information is defined. external organisations. information and take actions when needed.
+Present Present Suitable Operating Effective

+The organisation has identified and documented the relevant internal and external interfaces and the critical nature of such interfaces.
+All relevant interfaces are addressed.
+The way the interfaces are managed is appropriate to the criticality in terms of safety.
+The means for communicating safety information is defined.
+The organisation is managing the interfaces through hazard identification and risk management.
+There is an assurance activity to assess risk mitigations being delivered by external organisations.
+The organisation has a good understanding of interface management and there is evidence that interface risks are being identified and acted upon.
+Interfacing organisations are sharing safety information and take actions when needed.